 The process of the work, suspending ink, linear action, and mistakes on paper is in a perpetual state of becoming, an interplay of ruin and beauty, a provocation to deeply consider our relationship with one another and the environment.
 The landscapes are inextricably linked with the human figures who face the same ecological collapse and mass extinction as nature.

-Art historical images are cut out of their original context and idealogical time in which they were philosophically related.
+Art historical images are cut out of their original context and ideological time in which they were philosophically related.
 Isolating them in a precarious landscape to explore indeterminacy and life without the promise of stability as a generative possibility.
 As Anna Tsing writes

 ‘Disturbance opens the terrain for transformative encounters, making new landscape assemblages possible.’